-A. barbadensis grows as perennial in tropical and sub-tropical regions, where the leaves of these clump-forming succulents are evergreen.
-Typically found in the wild in hot, dry climates, they're a natural for desert landscaping.
+Plant taxonomy classifies aloe vera plant as Aloe barbadensis.
+The plant grows as a perennial in tropical and sub-tropical regions, where the leaves of these clump-forming succulents are evergreen.
+Typically found in the wild in hot, dry climates, they are a natural for desert landscaping.

 While capable of achieving a height of 3 feet, aloe vera plants more typically mature to be 1 or 2 feet tall.
 If you grow these tropical plants indoors in containers, they most likely will remain on the shorter end of the height spectrum.
 When grown outdoors in warm climates, mature plants will produce yellow or orange flower heads on tall stalks.
 The sword-shaped, often grayish-green leaves grow in rosettes and are sometimes studded with white flecks.
 Short teeth run up the edges of the leaves.

-Planting Zones for Aloe Vera Plants:
+Planting Zones, Sun and Soil Needs for Aloe Vera Plants

-Care for Aloe Vera Plants:
+Care for Aloe Vera Plants, Both Indoors and Outdoors

 The key to growing these cactus-like plants is providing good drainage.
 When using aloe vera as a landscape plant, incorporate sand into the soil.
 For potting, be sure to place crushed stone at the bottom of the container, which should, of course, have a drainage hole in its bottom.
 Aloe vera plant is relatively dormant in winter, meaning it will need very little water at that time.
 Even during the summer, be careful not to over-water established specimens.
 If the leaves show signs of browning, consider cutting back on sun exposure.
-As a houseplant, provide bright light.

-Medicinal Uses for Aloe Vera Plants:
+Medicinal Uses for Aloe Vera Plants

-Famous for its soothing medicinal properties, potted A. barbadensis is kept as a houseplant by many people who treat it as "living first aid."
-E.g., when they burn a finger, they'll break off a lower leaf and rub the juice on the burn.
+Aloe vera is famous for its soothing medicinal properties, although some people are actually allergic to it.
+Many people keep a pot of it around in the house for use as "living first aid."
+When they burn a finger, they will break off a lower leaf and rub the juice on the burn.
 Removing the leaf does no damage to the plant.
-This medicinal wonder's motto is, "Doctor, heal thyself": the wound where the leaf was removed heals quickly.
+This medicinal wonder's motto is, "Doctor, heal thyself": The wound where the leaf was removed heals quickly.

-As a potted plant, it may be treated as a houseplant to be used in interiorscaping or installed on patios, decks, etc. In the landscape (in zones 9, 10 and 11), its need for good drainage makes it an excellent candidate for rock gardens.
+As a potted plant, it may be treated as a houseplant to be used in interiorscaping or installed on patios, decks, etc. In the landscape (in zones 9, 10, and 11), its need for good drainage makes it an excellent candidate for rock gardens.
 These drought-tolerant succulents are also a natural for xeriscape design.

-Meaning of the Name:
+Meaning of the Name

 The term stuck as part of the common name, but for the scientific name, many now prefer the designation of Philip Miller, a Scottish botanist: Aloe barbadensis.
-Miller's specific epithet, barbadensis means "of Barbados."
-That's a rather misleading name since most experts do not believe the plants to be native to Barbados (asserting, instead, that they were brought there by the Spaniards).
+Miller's species name, barbadensis means "of Barbados."
+That is a rather misleading name since most experts do not believe the plants to be native to Barbados (asserting, instead, that they were brought there by the Spaniards).